mssujith/home/research.md

 Seismic source signature estimation is an essential problem in exploration seismology.
 There are many ways to estimate the source signature.
 One of the most important methods of estimating source signaal is by deconvolution of the recorded response with the actual Earth’s response signature.
-In this project, we created an algorithm to estimate the source signature by Virtual-Real Source Method [Behura and Snieder, 2013] and made some modifications for only one single recorded sigal.
+In this project, I created an algorithm to estimate the source signature by Virtual-Real Source Method [Behura and Snieder, 2013] and made some modifications for only one single recorded sigal.

 ## Estimation and Execution of Time Shift in 4D Time Lapse Seismics

 Time lapse seismics have created a breakthrough in the field of reservoir monitoring and to Enhanced Oil Recovery (EOR) methods.
 The one of the important procedure is to match the monitor data with baseline data.
 In order to do so, the time shift has to be estimated.
-So we created an algorith to estimate the time shift between monitor and baseline data and also we tried to execute the index variant time shift to monitor trace for matching it with the baseline.
+So I created an algorith to estimate the time shift between monitor and baseline data and also I tried to execute the index variant time shift to monitor trace for matching it with the baseline.

+## Multichannel Seismic Data Analaysis
+Seismic data will provide us a time picture of subsurface structure.
+The data can be analysed to visualizing tools like imagery, models of velocity profiles, etc.
+Exloration Geophysics Lab at IISER Pune undertook a 2D seismic survey (Refraction and Surface wave) of small area inside IISER Pune campus.
+Then we were able to process and analyse the data to get the velocity profile of the subsurface.
+P wave velocity was estimated by refraction data analysis and S wave by Multichannel Analysis of Surface Waves (MASW).

+Currently, I am processing the open data, [2D Vibroseis Line 001](https://wiki.seg.org/wiki/2D_Vibroseis_Line_001), using RadEXPro Seismic Software.